alemorm/ucsf-radiology-getting-started/content/page/pythonresources.md

 ---

-box-

 ### Set up a virtual environment

 - Use the following command to initialize the latest conda in the servers:
   - `/netopt/rhel7/versions/python/Anaconda3-edge/bin/conda init tcsh bash`
   - Close the current terminal and open a new one for the changes to take place

-> **Note:** *Your home directory only has 10GB of memory so it is recommended to pick a directory in a bigger filesystem.
-Please ask your colleagues or supervisor about which specific directories are allocated for your group.*

 - Use the following commands to set up the directory where the python environments and packages will be stored:
   - `mkdir /path/to/save/dir`
   - `conda config --append envs_dirs /path/to/save/dir/envs`
   - `conda config --append pkgs_dirs /path/to/save/dir/pkgs`

+> **Note: Your home directory only has 10GB of memory so it is recommended to pick a directory in a bigger filesystem.
+Please ask your colleagues or supervisor about which specific directories are allocated for your group.**

 - Follow these specific instructions depending on which python version you would like to use:

   - #### Python 2